-So you’ve only got one week in Ireland to cover the rolling green hills and narrow-laned streets of the emerald isle?
+So you’ve only got one week in Ireland to cover the rolling green hills and narrow-lane streets of the emerald isle?
 No problem.

 With a little energy and a LOT of driving, you’ll easily knock out the southern half of the country in one epic Ireland road trip itinerary.

-We recommend flying into Shannon and trekking it to Dublin.
+We recommend flying into Shannon and trekking 2.5 hrs to Dublin.
 This takes you through dozens of small towns, letting you explore castles, farms and restaurants slightly off the beaten tourist path.

-You’ll do one giant circle, avoiding Dublin’s crazy airport and getting the most out of your miles.
+You’ll do one giant circle, avoiding Dublin’s crazy airport and making enough time to see Ireland’s best places to visit.

 If you plan it right, you’ll be in Dublin by early evening.